timescale/docs/cloud/high-availability.md

 available.
 This section covers some of the strategies used by Timescale Cloud to increase the availability of your services.

-High availability (HA) can be achieved by increasing redundancy, and increasing resilience.
+High availability (HA) is achieved by increasing redundancy, and increasing resilience.
 To increase redundancy, parts of the system are replicated, so that they are on standby in the event of a failure.
 To increase resilience, recovery processes switch between these standby resources as quickly